-2. The excled representatives affiliated with various trends and groups were impressed, in a more dramatic and emphatic way that ever before, by the intimate inter-relationship between all grave world problems of the Jewish people everywhere and the solution offered by Ere'z Yisrael.
-The line time is Except and the rebuilding of the homeland is artificial and warnal
+2. The elected representatives affiliated with various trends and groups were impressed, in a more dramatic and emphatic way than ever before, by the intimate inter-relationship between all grave world problems of the Jewish people everywhere, and the solution offered by Eretz Yisrael.
+The line sometimes drawn between the realities of the Jewish situation tion in Europe and the rebuilding of the homeland is artificial and unreal.

-The Conference has shown that despite the baffling survey of Jewish blocs and ideologies, a practical unity in significant arvas of common action can be achieved.
-Such
+3. The Conference has shown that despite the baffling variety of Jewish blocs and ideologies, a practical unity in significant areas of common action can be achieved.
+Such significant areas of common action can be achieved.
+Such unity need no longer remain in the realm of pious wishes.

-A principle of discipline in American Jewish life is the principle of discipline in American Jewish life is the principle of bring developed.
-The repudiation of the American Council for Judaism by the Conference was a transfer and estracized because it had the brazenness the principal and estracized because it had the brazenness to shallangs the collective will of American Jewry as exground by the Conference.
+4. A principle of discipline in American Jewish life is in the process of being developed.
+The repudiation of the American Council for Judaism by the Conference was a repudiation of anarchy.
+The American Council for Judaism was pilloried and ostracized because it had the brazenness to challenge the collective will of American Jewry as expressed by the Conference.

-The American Jewish Conference should act for us Zionists additional spur to our determination and our zeal. b satarage be the actions or utterances of a few irreconcilable icwa we sam go forward drawing strength from the knowlander that the heart of American Jewry beats for Zionist bileralis sides bergient.
+The American Jewish Conference should act for us Zionists as an additional spur to our determination and our zeal.

+an additional spur to our determination and our zeal.
+Whatever be the actions or utterances of a few irreconcilable Jews, we can go forward drawing strength from the knowledge that the heart of American Jewry beats for Zionist ideals and hopes.